 Proceeding where a neutral/uninvolved person looks at evidence, hears arguments, and decides outside of a formal court proceeding.

-Court proceeding in which a person accused of committing a crime goes to court, is told the charges, and is asked to plead “guilty” or “not guilty.”
+In criminal law, a court proceeding in which a person accused of committing a crime goes to court, is told the charges, and is asked to plead “guilty” or “not guilty.”

-A court order that requires a peace officer to arrest and bring a person to the court to begin a legal action.
+In criminal law, a court order that requires a peace officer to arrest and bring a person to the court to begin a legal action.

 Attorney of Record